-The permit holder will continuously monitor the mining footprint for the invasion of alien vegetation in accordance with the Invader Plant Species Management Plan of the site (Appendix I of the BAR & EMPR).
+The permit holder will continuously monitor the mining footprint for the invasion of alien vegetation in accordance with the Invader Plant Species Management Plan of the site (Appendix K of the BAR & EMPR).
+Particular care will be taken to prevent the establishment of species such as Lantana (Lantana camara) or Prickly Pear (Opuntia ficus-indica).
 This practice will continue through-out the site establishment-, operational-, and decommissioning phases of the project.